Thermostatic Mixing Valves (TMVs)

 No hot water

-If there is only cold water coming out of your shower or taps, this indicates an issue with either your mixing valve or water heater.
+If only cold water comes out of your shower or taps, this indicates an issue with either your mixing valve or water heater.

 Inconsistent water temperatures